This new book is about teensy-weensy firecracker love. . .

-love that, when ignited, produces a burst of fireworks and lights up someone’s dark night.
-It’s about feet-on-the-ground, sky’s-the-limit, life-changing, world-engaging, mustard-seed love that grows from a hunch, an idea, a nudging from above—and then blossoms in the willingness of a heart to act on its sometimes-wobbly faith.
+. . . love that, when ignited, produces a burst of fireworks and lights up someone’s dark night.
+It’s about feet-on-the-ground, sky’s-the-limit, life-changing, world-engaging, mustard-seed love that grows from a hunch, an idea, a nudging from above—and then blossoms in a heart willing to act on its sometimes-wobbly faith.

 May Pamela Capone’s often-hilarious observations and always-engaging experiences put a little fuel in your tank to help you get up and over, so you can see that all things are indeed possible . . . if you believe that Love can.

-By day, a self-professed professional unpaid people watcher and evidence gatherer, and by night, an insomniac dot connector, Pamela Capone lives in Southern California with her husband, John.
-They have two fabulous adult children together, Joey and Cassie, and one phenomenal grandson, Brooks.
+By day a self-professed professional unpaid people watcher and evidence gatherer, and by night an insomniac dot connector, Pamela Capone lives in Southern California with her husband, John.
+They have two fabulous adult children together, Joey and Cassie, and two phenomenal grandchildren, Brooks and Matilda.

 These stories pack a punch!

 When life is messy and you write essays, you get “messays” (messy+essay=messay).
-In her collection of personal, non-linear, stand-alone stories, you will not only be entertained by her colloquial, quirky style, surprising truths are revealed.
+In her collection of personal, nonlinear, stand-alone stories, you will not only be entertained by her colloquial, quirky style, but you'll discover surprising truths.
 Putting her “quirk to work,” she blends humor and depth.
 This easy, transparent read will appeal to anyone looking for a little downtime.
-You will end up not only with that, but so much more.

-If you dig a little in an average day, you too can find the golden nugget—and don’t we all need that?
+If you dig a little in an average day, you too can find the gold nuggets—and don’t we all need that?